WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

     }
 ```

-This code Mutiplies the current price by the discounted amount.
+This code Multiplies the current price by the discounted amount.
 The result is the total amount saved.
 > Ex: Price = 100 and Discount = .1 ( 10 %).
 > Price * Discount ( 100 * .1 ) = 10

-And we will add another method, `CalculateTotalPrice()` that returns the cost after the discount is deducated.
+And we will add another method, `CalculateTotalPrice()` that returns the cost after the discount is deducted.

 ```csharp
     public double CalculateTotalPrice()